Tuesday 1 March 2022

 Deanna Ward is a door-to-door cosmetic saleswoman who is returning to work after a nervous breakdown.
 Often she encounters rejection by those she calls upon so she is surprised when a middle-aged man called John Dolby shows interest, even though he lives alone.
 She goes into his flat and he says he wants to buy items for his mother, though later and somewhat oddly changes his mind and saying he is buying for his fiancée.

 However the conversation ranges much more widely than cosmetics.
-Dolby explains that he works in a betting shop but that he used to work for a firm of solicitors before losing his job after being convicted or riding a tube train without a ticket which he says he lost but wasn’t believed.
+Dolby explains that he works in a betting shop but that he used to work for a firm of solicitors before losing his job after being convicted for riding a tube train without a ticket which he says he lost but wasn’t believed.
 He is clearly still very affected by that incident as well as showing a peculiar interest in wider issues of crime and justice including notorious murderers.
 His behaviour does make her feel uncomfortable at times, not least when he asks her to pose for a photograph with him saying he wants to test a new camera.
 However at the same time she appreciates that someone is showing interest in her and she is able to talk about her own difficulties at work and her lack of family and friends.
 She is also able to display her remarkable talent in being able to identify hymns just by their number and she leaves his flat not just with a sale that could help her keep her job but feeling much more happy with herself.

 She returns to deliver the goods a few days later but events have moved in a strange direction.
 Dolby has got dressed-up and tells his home-help that he has got engaged.
 He displays a telegram of congratulations and there is a notice in the paper about his engagement to “DW” – by remarkable coincidence Deanna’s initials.
 Some of the things he says and does contradict what happened a few days earlier but the biggest change is in his focus of interest.
 He asks her to join him in a toast for “justice” and very soon he is resuming his preoccupation with the issue but in a very disturbing way….